 - individuals or groups outside the organization like influencers, outside consultants

 In this article, we will discuss the Management & Engagement of Stakeholders.
-Though to manage stakeholders is something “Disrespectful” to the owners and we will mainly focus on Engagement of the stakeholders.
+Though managing stakeholders is “Disrespectful” to the owners, we will mainly focus on the stakeholders’ Engagement.

 Here, You can Download & Install Primavera P6

-As we know, a stakeholder can be in favour of your project and we call it positive stakeholder and also it can be a negative stakeholder that is against your project.
-Hence, the proper management of stakeholders is really important for a successful project.
+As we know, a stakeholder can favor your project, and we call it a positive stakeholder, and also, it can be a negative stakeholder against your project.
+Hence, the proper management of stakeholders is essential for a successful project.

-We use a different set of techniques that harnesses the positive effect and minimizes the effect of negative influences.
+We use a different set of techniques that harness the positive effect and minimize negative influences.
 It comprises below main steps;

 - Identify Stakeholders

 - Engage and Influence stakeholders